digital-land/digital-land.github.io/content/blog-post/beta-team.md

 We particularly  need to understand how long each thing takes us to do:

 * discover a dataset
-* co-design a specification, in the open
+* openly co-design a specification
-* turn it into a data standard
+* establish a data standard
-* support local planning authorities and other make data available
+* help local authorities and others make the data available
-* and add it to the platform
+* add the data to the platform
+* validate our users can use it
+* and process and action their feedback

 Most importantly, we need to see how many things are waiting and for how long between each step.